Resource Facilitator, Omaha & Northeastern Nebraska

-This position reports directly to the Executive Director of the Brain Injury Alliance of Nebraska (BIA-NE).
+This full-time, salaried position reports directly to the Executive Director of the Brain Injury Alliance of Nebraska (BIA-NE).

-The Resource Facilitator (RF) for the Omaha metro and Northeastern Nebraska region will work directly with individuals who have experienced a brain injury and their caregivers, providing information and referral services and case management services, and also with community members and service providers for the purpose of improving the delivery of brain injury services and further improving outcomes for those with brain injury.
+The Resource Facilitator (RF) for the Omaha metro and Northeastern Nebraska region will work directly with individuals who have experienced a brain injury and their caregivers, providing information and referral services and case management services.
+The RF also works with community members and service providers for the purpose of improving the delivery of brain injury services and creating systems change for those with brain injury.
 This is a remote position (residing within this territory), but requires a self-motivated and driven individual who can balance their own schedule and keep themselves on task.

 The mission of the Brain Injury Alliance of Nebraska (BIA-NE) is “to create a better future for all Nebraskans through brain injury prevention, education, advocacy, and support.”